 The Dillons created book covers, editorial illustrations, movie posters, and album covers.
 They also created a variety of advertisements with subjects that ranged from children’s literature to political themes.
-They became well known in the science community for their covers of the Ace Science Fiction Specials as well as for numerous magazine illustrations and book covers for fiction author Harlan Ellison’s work.
-The Dillions were awarded the Hugo Award for Best Professional Artist in 1971.
-Diane was the first woman to receive the award.
+They became well known in the science fiction community for their covers of the Ace Science Fiction Specials as well as for numerous magazine illustrations and book covers for author Harlan Ellison’s work.
+The Dillons were awarded the Hugo Award for Best Professional Artist in 1971; Diane was the first woman to receive the award.
 In 1981, Ballantine Books produced a collection of their work in The Art of Leo and Diane Dillon.
 Other awards include the Hamilton King Award, the Chesley Award, the World Fantasy Lifetime Achievement Award, and the Spectrum Grand Master Award.

-Fenner, Arnie.
+Arnie Fenner.
 “The Artist: Leo and Diane Dillon.”
 Tor.com.
 November 25, 2014.
 July 10, 2019. https://www.tor.com/2014/11/25/the-art-of-leo-and-diane-dillon/.

 “Leo & Diane Dillon.”
 The National Center for Children’s Illustrated Literature. n.d.
 July 10, 2019. https://www.nccil.org/artists/leo-diane-dillon.

 “Diane Dillon” Kids Reads. n.d.
 July 10, 2019. https://www.kidsreads.com/authors/diane-dillon.

 Saundra Marcel.
 “Diane and Leo Dillon.”
 The Professional Association for Design.
 November 16, 2015.
 July 10, 2019. https://www.aiga.org/diversity-inclusion-design-journeys-essay-diane-leo-dillon.

 This artist’s biography was written by Rachel Mancour, 2019 Walt Reed Distinguished Scholar Intern.